- Current Protocols in Bioinformatics

 Unit 3.8 Computing Multiple Sequence-Structure Alignments with the T-Coffee Package

-Unit 3.9 Finding Protein and Nucleotide Similarities with FASTA
+Unit 3.9 Finding Protein and Nucleotide Similarities with FASTA./Chapter 4 Finding Genes:

 Unit 4.10 Using RepeatMasker to Identify Repetitive Elements in Genomic Sequences